Books to progressively develop kanji reading skills

 Do you want to read a book that isn't full furigana, but doesn't expect adult-level kanji reading abilities?
 Some children's and young adult books show kanji up to a certain grade and put furigana just on the upper grades of kanji shown (meaning you have to practice reading the lower graded kanji without help).

-This list is a collection of books and series where I have determined the cutoffs for the kana/kanji/furigana rendering strategy.
-Because as far as I know, this isn't easily identified, e.g., when browsing for books, and wouldn't it be nice to browse some of the most popular books and series based on that information?
+This list is a collection of books and series where I have determined the cutoffs for the kana/kanji/furigana rendering strategy to make it easier for browsing from that perspective.

 • Elementary kanji: breakpoints at 小1-2, 小3-4, and 小5-6 are often clearly identifiable.
 That includes the first 1026 of the Joyo kanji.
 These levels are helpful for us learners for early reading!

 • Middle school kanji (additional ~925): the 中 1-3 group is often split, with some words getting kanji or kana, or, if they all appear in kanji, some getting furigana or not.
-It's not obvious how these are chosen and the range is wide / less helpful for us from this point.
+It's not obvious how these are chosen but it seems to be based more on the difficulty of the word rather than the kanji.

 • The highest level 難 (hard, an additional 185) is normally another clear break point.